paarthxx/xyz/content/burn.md

 **tips / hygiene**

-shave your whole body. less hair = less surface area = faster ttd (time to dry) if wet, and a general increase in baseline cleanliness<br>
+shave your whole body. less hair = less surface area = faster ttd (time to dry), and a general increase in baseline cleanliness<br>
+if first time going hair free, do so a few days prior.<br>
-besides the initial itchiness for the first 2 days, mitigated by exfoliating, having no leg hair was a dream on playa.<br>
+besides the initial itchiness for the first 2 days, completely mitigated by exfoliating for a couple of minutes everyday, having no leg hair was a dream on playa.<br>
 bumping into something sandy (everything) meant i could simply swipe the dust away.<br>
-if first time going hair free, do so a few days prior and make sure to exfoliate for a couple of minutes everyday - it completely mitigates the itching<br>
 seriously considering getting waxed next time.